 AIRSPEED ENVOY MARK III: _____________________ _________________ _______________________ spec metric english _____________________ _________________ _______________________ wingspan 15.95 meters 52 feet 4 inches wing area 31.09 sq_meters 339 sq_feet length 10.52 meters 34 feet 6 inches height 2.9 meters 9 feet 6 inches empty weight 1,840 kilograms 4,057 pounds MTO weight 2,858 kilograms 6,300 pounds max speed at altitude 340 KPH 210 MPH / 180 KT service ceiling 6,860 meters 22,500 feet range 1,045 kilometers 650 MI / 565 NMI _____________________ _________________ _______________________

-Envoys were exported to China, Czechoslovakia, France, India, and Japan, where 11 were built under license by Mitsubishi as the "Hinazuru (Young Crane)", these machines being flown by Greater Japan Airways on domestic routes.
-During the Spanish Civil War, the Spanish Republicans obtaining ten, the Nationalists obtaining two, including one defector from the Republicans.
+Envoys were exported to China, Czechoslovakia, France, India, and Japan.
+11 were built under license in Japan by Mitsubishi as the "Hinazuru (Young Crane)", these machines being flown by Greater Japan Airways on domestic routes.
+During the Spanish Civil War, the Spanish Republicans flew ten Envoys, the Nationalists two, including one from the Republicans, thanks to a defector.
 They were used in transport, bombing, and reconnaissance roles.
 Some captures Envoys were flown by the German Luftwaffe during World War II, using them as multi-engine trainers.